Severe Weather Safety

 • Bring pets indoors

-If they can’t come inside, make sure they have shelter and access to water.
+If they can’t come inside, make sure they have shelter and access to clean water.

 Heat health hazards